bens4lsu/theskinny-publish/Content/blog2/seattle-worst-place-in-the-world.md

 tags: pop-culture
 id: 1352
 ---
-I just can't seem to bring myself to watch this week's episode of <i>The Killing</i>.
+I just can't seem to bring myself to watch this week's episode of *The Killing*.
 I haven't decided to make the step of "firing" it (which is when I delete the TIVO subscription for it to auto-record), but it's definitely on paid leave.

 I wasn't one of the viewers that was very upset with the fact that they didn't solve the murder on the finale to season one.
 In fact, I stubbornly continued to think that despite the forged evidence, they had the right guy.
 But of course, they didn't.
 We had to set up a whole season of tail-chasing so that we can finally find out who the murderer is at the end of the second season.